kidig/rrtop100/README.md

-# rrtop100
-RadioRecord Top 100 Tracks Downloader
+# RadioRecord Top 100 Tracks Downloader

+It use asyncio and aiohttp to download several files simultaneously.

+__Python 3.4.3+ is required!__ Other dependency you will find at [requirements.txt](/requirements.txt)